ACS Financial Information - FAQs

 - As a 501(c)(3) not for profit organization, why does the Society generate sizable Net Contributions from Operations?

-To meet its mission it is critical that the American Chemical Society remain financially strong with adequate reserves.
-Sufficient reserves are required to survive an uninsured, catastrophic event or to fund a major capital investment or a strategic acquisition (such as an acquisition to complement current ACS products or services or an acquisition to provide new products or services to ACS members and product users).
+To meet its mission it is critical that the American Chemical Society remain financially strong with adequate unrestricted net assets.
+Sufficient reserves are required to survive an uninsured catastrophic event, absorb operating deficits, cover investment losses, and finance a strategic acquisition (such as an acquisition to complement current ACS products or services or an acquisition to provide new products or services to ACS members and product users).
 By generating a positive net contribution from operations, the Society can better ensure reserves will be maintained at a level sufficient to support its annual budget of approximately $500 million.

 To be tax-exempt under section 501(c)(3) of the Internal Revenue Code, an organization must be organized and operated exclusively for exempt purposes set forth in section 501(c)(3), and none of its earnings may inure to any private shareholder or individual.
 In addition, it may not be an action organization (i.e., it may not attempt to influence legislation as a substantial part of its activities and it may not participate in any campaign activity for or against political candidates).
 ACS meets these definitions.